sgraber/Graber/README.md

 NOTE: The long term goal is to make this 3D printer completely laser cuttable.
 Right now the x-motor and x-idler parts remain the only parts that are not laser cuttable.
 These parts will follow soon.
+If you choose to build this printer before these parts are released, you can use the standard Prusa i3 x-motor and x-idler parts and the printer will work fine.

+If you find a bug, I welcome notifications, fixes, and even new contributions.

 License
 =======